Derrick541/customer-behavior-analytics/README.md

 # Customer Behavior Analytics

 This project simulates customer transaction analysis based on real-world patterns observed during my work as a Student Supervisor at Cornell's Mann Café.
-I frequently analyzed sales data to forecast demand and optimize inventory — this project extends that work using Python and Jupyter to explore broader trends in customer behavior.
+I frequently analyzed sales data to forecast demand and optimize inventory, this project extends that work using Python and Jupyter to explore broader trends in customer behavior.

 ---